Ōmorikaigan Station

-Layout
+Station layout

-The station consists of two platforms on an overhead railway.
+The station is composed of two side platforms on an overhead railway.
 Elevators to connect platforms and concourse is set in March 2009.
-The station has name of "Ōmori", which usually indicates a part of the Ōta ward while the location of the stations is Shinagawa ward.
+The station name contains "Ōmori", which usually indicates a part of the Ōta ward, but the actual location of much of the station is Shinagawa ward.

-Entry and exit
+Platforms

-Average daily entry and exit in 2015 is 14,391.
+Passenger statistics

-Entry and exit in recent years are as shown below.
+In fiscal 2021, an average of 11,390 passengers entered and exited the station daily.